 - What should I do next?

 To us, calculator creators are celebrities – heroes who are making medicine better for all of our patients.
-We love to interview our many calculator creators – and then share with you their insights into the inspiration behind creating the calculator and how it can be useful.
-For example, check out the comments on the two Wells' Criteria by Dr. Phil Wells.
+We love to interview our many calculator creators and then share with you their insights into the inspiration behind creating the calculator and how it can be useful.
+For example, check out the comments on the Wells' Criteria for PE by Dr. Phil Wells.

 The MDCalc App